Aid groups mobilize to help victims of Midwest tornadoes

 Here's a look at some of the relief being provided and ways to donate.

 The Salvation Army has set up a disaster relief fund for the tornado victims.
-Donations can made here.
+Donations can made here or by calling 800-725-2769.
+It is also preparing to dispatch mobile kitchens that can serve 500 to 1,500 meals per day to the survivors and first responders in the affected areas.

 World Vision, a Christian humanitarian group, plans to begin shipping relief supplies to churches in Kentucky beginning Sunday.
 Besides food and emergency kits, the supplies will include heaters, blankets, solar lights and mini-refrigerators.
 Donations to help support those efforts can be made here.